SharadaShehan/OnlineMarketplacePlatform/README.md

 - The `Facade` pattern is employed to abstract the logic of user information retrieval by encapsulating the functionalities of Amazon DynamoDB within a single class.
 This approach minimizes the need for direct network resource access, thereby improving performance and maintainability.

 ### Front-End Web
-The front-end is developed using the Angular framework, providing a responsive and interactive user interface.
+- The front-end is developed using the Angular framework, providing a responsive and interactive user interface.
 The Angular application is hosted on an `Amazon S3` bucket, with static website hosting enabled.
-The front-end communicates with the back-end services via RESTful APIs exposed by the microservices. <br/>
+The front-end communicates with the back-end services via RESTful APIs exposed by backend microservices.

 ### Database
-The database is implemented using `Amazon DynamoDB`, a fully managed NoSQL (key-value store) database service provided by AWS.
-DynamoDB offers seamless scalability, high availability, and low latency, making it an ideal choice for the Marketplace Platform.
-The database is designed to store user information, product details, and order data.
+- The system uses `Amazon DynamoDB`, a fully managed NoSQL key-value store from AWS, offering seamless scalability, high availability, and low latency.
+It efficiently stores user data, product details, and orders, with Global Secondary Indexes (GSIs) enabling optimized queries across various attributes.
+The database is integrated with back-end microservices for data storage and retrieval.

-### Authentication Service
+### Identity Service
-The authentication service is implemented using `Amazon Cognito`, a fully managed identity and access management service provided by AWS.
-Amazon Cognito offers user authentication, authorization, and user management functionalities, enabling secure access to the Marketplace Platform.
-The service is integrated with the user microservice to authenticate and authorize user requests.
-System makes use of Custom Attributes, provided by Amazon Cognito, to implement Role-Based Access Control (RBAC) for users.
+- Amazon Cognito, AWS's fully managed identity and access management service, is used to handle user authentication, authorization and management in the system.
+Integrated with the user microservice, it secures access to the Marketplace Platform.
+Custom Attributes in Cognito are used to implement Role-Based Access Control (RBAC) for users.

 ### Storage Service
-The storage service is implemented using `Amazon S3`, a scalable object storage service provided by AWS.
-Amazon S3 is used to store product images uploaded by sellers on the Marketplace Platform.
-The service offers high durability, availability, and scalability, making it an ideal choice for storing static assets.
-Backend uses the AWS SDK to generate pre-signed URLs for uploading images to Amazon S3 bucket.
-Frontend uses these pre-signed URLs to directly upload (PUT) images to the S3 bucket.
-Uploaded images are publicly accessible (GET) via the object URL.
+- `Amazon S3`, AWS's scalable object storage, is used to store product images uploaded by sellers.
+With high durability, availability, and scalability, S3 is an ideal option for static asset storage.
+The backend leverages the AWS SDK to generate pre-signed URLs for image uploads, allowing the frontend to directly upload images via PUT requests.
+Uploaded images are publicly accessible through their object URLs.

 <h2 align="center" id="development-methodology">🔨 Development Methodology 🔨</h2>
+System development follows the Agile methodology, with an emphasis on iterative development, continuous integration and continuous deployment (CI/CD).
+Two Separate CI/CD pipelines are implemented for the front-end and back-end.

+### Back-End CI/CD Pipeline
+- The back-end CI/CD pipeline is implemented using `Jenkins`, an open-source automation server.
+The pipeline consists of multiple stages, including `Source`, `Package`, `Build`, `Test`, and `Deploy`.
+    - **Source**: The pipeline is triggered by polling the specified branch in the GitHub repository for changes, cloning the repository, and checking out the specified branch in the Jenkins workspace.
+    - **Package**: Maven downloads dependencies and packages the application into JAR files
+    - **Test**: Automated tests are executed against the packaged application to ensure its correctness and stability.
+(This stage has not been implemented yet)
+    - **Build**: Docker images of the application are built, tagged with the latest commit hash, and pushed to Amazon Elastic Container Registry (ECR).
+    - **Deploy**: Docker images are deployed to the EKS cluster, updating running pods with the latest application version.
+Using kubernetes manifests, allows updates to both the application and the deployment configuration.
+- Jenkins worker is deployed on an EC2 instance, with necessary plugins installed to support the pipeline stages.
+The pipeline is configured to run automatically upon changes to the specified branch in the GitHub repository.

 <h2 align="center" id="system-attributes">📈 System Attributes 📈</h2>

 ### Reliability

+#### Availability
+- The system ensures high availability by running multiple instances of each microservice within an EKS cluster.
+Kubernetes handles pod failures with automatic restarts, while the cluster’s Multi-AZ deployment guarantees availability even if an entire AZ fails.
+- Amazon DynamoDB is built for high availability and durability, with data automatically replicated across multiple Availability Zones (AZs) within a region.
+DynamoDB Global Tables further boost availability by replicating data across multiple regions.
+- Amazon S3 provides high availability by storing data across multiple devices in multiple facilities within a region, ensuring that images are always accessible.

 ### Security

 #### Application Security
-Environment variables containing sensitive information, such as database credentials and API keys, are stored securely in Kubernetes Secrets. <br/>
+- Environment variables containing sensitive information, such as database credentials and API keys, are stored securely in Kubernetes Secrets. <br/>
-Integration with Amazon Cognito, ensures only users with verified Email accounts can access protected resources within the system. <br/>
+- Integration with Amazon Cognito, ensures only users with verified Email accounts can access protected resources within the system. <br/>

 #### Network Security
-Pods running Application Services are deployed in a private subnet (with ClusterIP services) and are not directly accessible from the internet.
+- Pods running Application Services are deployed in a private subnet (with ClusterIP services) and are not directly accessible from the internet.
 The Ingress controller is deployed in a public subnet, providing a single entry point to the cluster from the public internet.<br/>
+- Security Group of the EC2 instance hosting Jenkins is configured to allow inbound traffic only via SSH port 22, ensuring secure access to the server.